Why Salespeople Need Partnering Skills

 The other major reason partnerships fail is that they don’t follow a sound, disciplined process for guiding people and teams through the predictable stages of partnership development.

-People with a high PQ, on the other hand, do what it takes to implement the necessary organizational and cultural changes to make the new alliance work smoothly.
+People with a high PQ, on the other hand, do what it takes to implement the necessary organisational and cultural changes to make the new alliance work smoothly.
 What are the attributes of a high PQ?

 - Ability to trust.
 Do you give people your trust, or do they have to earn it?
 This is probably the most important competency.
 Without this, most alliances are doomed to sub-perform or fail.